yugacohler/base64/README.md

 # Base64
-This is the repository for Base64, a smart contract for Tournament-based betting pools.
+This is the repository for Base64, a smart contract for Tournament-based prediction markets.

 It is built using [Foundry](https://book.getfoundry.sh/).